 Participants and spectators may ride the post-race shuttles after finishing the race.
 Shuttles run every 15 minutes and stop at all shuttle stops above.

-Gear Check is only available on Sunday for the marathon & half marathon.
+Gear Check is only available on Sunday for the Marathon and Half Marathon.

-Participants will once again receive the popular Eugene Marathon reusable goodie bag pre-packed with refueling food and water after they cross the finish line.
-Use the clear bag passed out at the Health & Fitness Expo for race day gear check purposes (and to collect your free Expo goodies and purchases).
+Participants receive the popular Eugene Marathon reusable goodie bag pre-packed with refueling food and water after they cross the finish line.
+Use the clear bag passed out at the Health & Wellness Expo for race day gear check purposes (and to collect your free Expo goodies and purchases).

 B-TAG TIMING & INSTRUCTIONS